×

 Such surgeries are performed when a person’s weight significantly impacts their health and when diet and exercise strategies haven’t been successful.
 The most popular bariatric procedure is gastric bypass, which most surgeons prefer because it frequently results in fewer complications than other weight-loss procedures.

-Patients who are morbidly obese (BMI > 40 kg/m2 or 35 kg/m2 with comorbidities) have failed diet and exercise attempts, are motivated, and do not suffer from any severe psychological disorders.
+Morbidly obese patients (BMI over 40 kg/m² or 35 kg/m² with related health conditions) who have not succeeded with diet and exercise, are motivated, and do not have severe psychological disorders may be considered for treatment.

 Types of Bariatric Surgeries